 Any circumstances or evidence/proof that you wish to add to your case.

-If someone else signs the appeal on your behalf, that person must be authorised to represent you (power of attorney).
+If someone else signs the appeal on your behalf, that person must be authorized to represent you with a power of attorney.
 The power of attorney document must be signed by you and submitted in the original together with your appeal.

-If you have any further enquiries about the status of the appeal you will need to contact the Swedish Migration Court in Gothenburg which you may do through these contact details: By mail: Förvaltningsrätten i Göteborg, Sten Sturegatan 14, 411 39 Göteborg, Sweden.
-By telephone +46-(0)31-732 70 00.
+If you have any further enquiries about the status of the appeal you will need to contact the Swedish Migration Court in Stockholm.